fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 <!-- <small>[Try it online](https://xcompact3d-toolbox.readthedocs.io/en/latest/tutorial/parameters.html#).</small> -->

 {{< speaker_note >}}
-- And all the behavior that we saw in the command line are also available here at the user interface;
+- And all the behaviors we saw in the command line are also available at the user interface;
-- As you can see, we ensure that booth boundaries in one direction will be periodic or not at the same time, and the number of **MESH** POINTS goes BACK and FORWARD properly.
+- As you can see, we ensure that booth boundaries in one direction will be periodic or not at the same time, and the number of **MESH** POINTS goes BACK and FORWARD properly;
+- You can see the estimation for size in disk changing as well;
+-It is  pretty cool, you can try it online in this link.
 {{< /speaker_note >}}

 ---